gallosanchez23/roborregos-web-dashboard/README.md

 # RoBorregos Web Dashboard

-Web application intended to be the team's data warehouse and dashbord for managmenet of information related to team RoBorregos (international robotics team).
+Web application intended to be the team's data warehouse and dashbord for management of information related to team RoBorregos (international robotics team).
 Homemade project, developed by RoBorregos' members.
-Unfortunately, you can't consult more than the login page of this dashboard, since you would require a valid usernamen and password to see the rest of it, but you can check out our public site at [roborregos.com](https://roborregos.com) or [roborregos.mx](https://roborregos.mx).
+Unfortunately, you can't consult more than the login page of this dashboard, since you would require a valid username and password to see the rest of it, but you can check out our public site at [roborregos.com](https://roborregos.com) or [roborregos.mx](https://roborregos.mx).